Public art commissions

 My passion is telling stories through sculpture.
 Public art commissions offer me unique opportunities to uncover and relate stories that must be told.
 And they provide opportunities for meaningful and fun engagement with local communities.

-The unveiling of my latest commission – Emmeline Pankhurst – will be in Manchester on Friday the 18 December, marking 100 years since the first women voted in a General Election.
+The unveiling of my latest commission – Emmeline Pankhurst – was in Manchester on Friday the 18 December 2018, marking 100 years since the first women voted in a General Election.
 Emmeline was the inspiring leader of the Suffragette Movement, born in Moss Side in 1858.
 With my background in women’s rights and gender equality, this is a particularly exciting project.

 On International Women’s Day 2018 my Cracker Packers bronze commission was unveiled – it celebrates the lives of women biscuit factory workers from the Carr’s (now McVitie’s) factory.
 I was inspired by the warm and vibrant stories of the camaraderie of the Cracker Packers, past and present.
 Such stories of working women’s lives rarely make it into formal history yet need to be celebrated and shared with future generations.